arkonger/python-oklch/docs/tools.md

 ## `chromatize(t, color=None, hue=None, lightness=None, method='relative')`
 Linearly interpolates between the provided color and the maximum in-gamut chroma for that color's hue and lightness.
-While "chromatize" was the most accurate term I could come up with, it's also not very appealing; for this reason, `brighten(...)` is provided as an alias if you prefer.
+While "chromatize" was the most accurate term I could come up with, it's also not very appealing; for this reason, `detone(...)` is provided as an alias if you prefer.

 - The `t` parameter, which can be in the range `[-1, 1]` for the relative method or `[0, 1]` for the absolute method, determines what percent of the way to chromatize towards the maximum.
 A negative value instead dechromatizes towards the minimum.
 - The `color` parameter gives the hue and lightness needed to find the chroma extrema.
 When using the relative method, it also provides the starting chroma for interpolation.